Combined Studies MA (General) January 2025 or September 2025 entry

 You will be taught by an experienced teaching team with expertise and knowledge in their subject.

-Almost all of the modules in the MA Combined Studies are assessed by a balanced combination of coursework and class tests.
+Almost all of the modules in the Combined Studies course are assessed by a balanced combination of coursework and class tests.

 The exact breakdown of the assessment method will vary between subjects and modules.

-In addition to your studies, optional academic support is available through practical study skills courses and workshops hosted within the University.
-This includes an optional Study Skills course specifically for MA Combined Studies students that runs prior to the beginning of studies.
+In addition to your studies, optional academic support is available through practical study skills courses and workshops hosted by the University.
+This includes an optional Study Skills course specifically for Combined Studies students that runs prior to the beginning of studies.

 The University’s Student Services team can help students with additional needs resulting from disabilities, long-term medical conditions or learning disabilities.
 More information can be found on the students with disabilities web page.